toripoyo/M5Stack_GPSSpeed/Readme.md

 After you changed GPS moudle baud to 115200bps, you have to select 115200bps at opening display to connect PC.

 # Notes
-If you don't want to Configure Module, Please change "hSerial.begin(115200);" to "hSerial.begin(9600);".
+If you don't want to configure GPS module, please change "hSerial.begin(115200);" to "hSerial.begin(9600);".
 Update interval is fixed to 1Hz.